 Who operates the equipment?

-A radiologist who has specialized training in nuclear medicine will supervise the technologist, who will be directly operating the gamma camera.
+A radiologist who has specialized training in nuclear medicine or a nuclear medicine physician will supervise the technologist, who will be directly operating the gamma camera.

 Is there any special preparation needed for the procedure?